sparkfun/Qwiic_Template_Py/README.md

 ```
 Qwiic_Template_Py/
    +--- docs/
-   |       `--- ... files to support automatic documentation creation via readthedocs.org
+   |       `--- ... files to support automatic documentation creation via doxygen
    |
    +--- examples/
    |       `--- ... example files for the package
    |
-   +--- .readthedocs.yml  - configuration file for readthedocs
    +--- DESCRIPTION.rst   - Contains the RST formatted description for the package.
 Used when building the installer package
    +--- LICENSE           - The license for the package.
 Currently using MIT
    +--- README.md         - The GitHub markdown formatted readme for the package
-   +--- setup.cfg         - Configuration details used when building the installer package.
+   +--- pyproject.toml    - Configuration details used when building the installer package.
-   +--- setup.py          - The python script used to define and build the python installer package.
    |
    +--- qwiic_<mod>.py.   - If a module (single file implementation), the implementation source code file.
    |